Joshua-Bettles/joshua-bettles.github.io/_posts/2024-09-04-TAROS-Conference-2024.md

   - TAROS
 ---

-TAROS (Towards Autonomous RObotic Systems) is an annual UK based robotics conference.
+TAROS (Towards Autonomous Robotic Systems) is an annual UK based robotics conference.
 This year the conference and proceedings focus on robotics, mechatronics, image processing, computer vision, and application-based systems, human computer interaction.
 This was the 25<sup>th</sup> annual conference which was held at Brunel University of London and was attend by many UK based academics as well as several overseas researchers.
 TAROS is regarded as a great introductory conference for PGRs to submit to and attend to gain vital experience in the publication and presenting processes.

 My Experience
 ------